Volunteering 101 Series:

 Tamil Nadu / India visiting an elementary school in the Indian countryside while volunteering with AID India

 This is certainly not a statistic, but I have met a good sample size to base my observations on.
-Sure, I couldn’t see into their heads and people can lie about their motives, yet this is the impression I have gauged between the lines.
+Sure, I couldn’t see into their heads and people can lie about their motives, yet this is the impression I have intercepted between the lines.
 This is not to say, however, that the self-centered volunteer doesn’t exist.
 Maybe the ones who primarily want to enrich their own lives and feel better about themselves are more common in the voluntourism sector, as I elaborate here.

 Salasaka / Ecuador indigenous children at Escuela Katitawa